AP Explains: Election's Validity Intact Despite Trump Claims

 Several states successfully enacted voting measures during the coronavirus pandemic.
 The Democratic stronghold of California improved its mail-in balloting system, for example, and delivered as expected for Biden.
 But Trump easily won reliably Republican Nebraska, North Dakota and Montana, all states that also significantly expanded vote-by-mail this year.

 Two decades after it was at the center of a disputed recount, Florida adopted early voting and allowed voters to cast absentee ballots without having an excuse.
-The AP called Florida for Trump at 12:35 a.m.
-Wednesday.
+The AP called Florida for Trump just after midnight Wednesday.

 Vote counting was slow in three Midwestern states that went for Trump four years ago and flipped to Biden this time: the so-called “blue wall” of Michigan, Pennsylvania and Wisconsin.
 That's because of an increase in mail-in ballots, which the Biden campaign pushed its supporters to use as a safety measure due to the pandemic.
 Trump baselessly argued that mail-in ballots were subject to fraud and encouraged his supporters to show up to vote in person on Election Day.